Dotneteer/spectrum-dotnet-engine/book/machine/zx-spectrum48-machine-base.md

 ### `DoReadMemory`

-As its name suggest, this method reads the content of the memory with the specified address:
+As its name suggests, this method reads the content of the memory with the specified address:

 ```csharp
 public override byte DoReadMemory(ushort address)